ureachbhargavi/tech-challenge2/README.md

 **Deploy your application - K8s Configuration**

-1.Verify helm installation in your local
+1. Verify helm installation in your local

-2.Inside your tech-challenge directory, run:
+2. Inside your tech-challenge directory, run:

-3.helm create helm-chart
+3. helm create helm-chart

-4.This will generate a folder structure like: helm creates default files
+4. This will generate a folder structure like: helm creates default files

 helm-chart/
 ├── Chart.yaml